 How Much Should You Offer?

 The way I approach this question is to provide a broad range based on a comparative market analysis.
 The second part of our strategy is to have an offer prepared and discuss the price at the very last minute based on the number of offers registered.
-For example, if we provide a range of $1.0 to $1.1 million and then see that ten offers have been registered, it’s likely this property will sell for over $1.1million, so I will then have a conversation with the buyer to discuss the option and logic for increasing their offer.
+For example, if we provide a range of $1.0 to $1.1 million and then see that ten offers have been registered, it’s likely this property will sell for over $1.1million, so I will then have a conversation with the buyer to discuss the options and strategy.

 Nothing Beats the Human Touch